bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 1. **Start** an instance by clicking the "Start" button in the Actions column.
 The instance status will first change to "Starting" and in a few seconds to "Started".
 That means the instance is launched and is working now.
 2. **Stop** the instance that has been started i.e. has the "Started" status.
 Click the "Stop" button and wait for a while untill the status changes to "Stopping" and then to "Stopped".
 3. **Clone** an instance.
 This function enables instance creation by copying the settings of an existing instance.
-Just click "Clone instance" in the Actions column near the name of the instance you want to clone.
+Just click "Clone instance" |clone-icon| in the Actions column near the name of the instance you want to clone.

 .. figure:: _static/CreateInstance_Clone2.png

 The form will show the settings of the selected instance.
 They can be edited and saved by clicking the "Create" button.
 A new instance will appear in the list of instances.

-4. **Delete** a stream by clicking the corresponding button in the Actions column near the name of the stream you want to delete.
+4. **Delete** a stream by clicking the corresponding button |delete-icon| in the Actions column near the name of the stream you want to delete.

 .. note:: An instance with statuses "Starting", "Started", "Stopping", "Deleting" can not be deleted.